 The other students and my professors were very welcoming.
 Again, after being on the other side of the lectern, I understand the importance of building good (yet genuine) relationships with my professors.
 I’m still in contact with two of my instructors, and one even wrote my letter of recommendation.

-When did you possibly find time to become a certified nursing assistant too?
+When did you find time to become a certified nursing assistant too?
 Are there other ways to get the patient experience that’s required to apply to PA school?

-I took an 8-week course in spring 2013 while I was still teaching AND taking anatomy and physiology 2 as well as organic chemistry.
+I took an 8-week course in spring 2013 while I was still teaching AND taking anatomy and physiology two as well as organic chemistry.
 I’m not going to lie—it was BRUTAL.
 Fortunately, the CNA course wasn’t difficult at all; it was just time I had to spend to get it done and take the state certifying exam.
-Basically, you pay your $960 fee, buy your blood pressure cuff and stethoscope, pay for your background check, and state exam fee, and you’re done.
+You pay your $960 fee, buy your blood pressure cuff and stethoscope, pay for your background check, and state exam fee, and you’re done.
 It was super easy.

 Tell us more about the application process

 Currently, there are over 250 programs that offer academic training to become a PA.
 I applied to four schools (Rush, Northwestern, Midwestern, and Rosalind Franklin).
 This is a small number when compared to other students in pursuit of the same degree; because of the competition for admissions, many students apply to 10-20 programs.
 For example, Rush received 1,200 applications, invited two hundred to interview, and offered admissions to 30 (in other words, a 2.5% admit rate).
 Midwestern, based on what I heard at open houses, receives about 3,000 applications for eighty-six spots.